Troubleshooting Process in Training Firms

 Both types of knowledge are necessary.
 A serious deficiency in either renders the technologist ineffective at troubleshooting, debugging and diagnostic activities, and therefore design activities.

 Most technologists are trained in the system under scrutiny.
-Certainly they learned the underlying technology in your training courses.
-But even beyond that, college, tech schools, and other training courses emphasize the technology of the system under scrutiny.
-Most technologists have ample knowledge of the system under scrutiny, and the technologies that make that system work.
+Certainly they've already learned the underlying technology, either in school, or in training courses you've provided.
+But even beyond that, so-called "troubleshooting courses" given by colleges, tech schools, and training firms emphasize the technology of the system under scrutiny and add little in the way of troubleshooting skills.
+Most technologists already have ample knowledge of the system under scrutiny, and the technologies that make that system work.

 Contrast this to their training in the process of troubleshooting.
 They've probably not had a minute of such training.
 It isn't taught in high school, college, tech schools, or training courses.
-Any troubleshooting process knowledge your students possess was learned in the "school of hard knocks", and is likely incomplete.
+A lucky few received training on a subset of troubleshooting process in the military.
+Any troubleshooting process knowledge most of your students possess was learned in the "school of hard knocks", and is likely incomplete.

 When you hear critiques such as "he knows the theory, but he can't apply it", chances are that the person being spoken of is severely deficient in knowledge troubleshooting process.
 Similarly, "paper MCSE", "he just has book learning", "he just read a book", or "he's smart but he isn't effective on the job" often point to a severe lack of troubleshooting process knowledge.

 Less severe deficiencies exhibit themselves as "average" performance.
 If you know a person who knows all the terminology and components, yet doesn't perform as an all star, the likely cause is insufficient knowledge of the troubleshooting process.

 Once again, because the vast majority never received a minute of troubleshooting process training, troubleshooting process knowledge is a significant performance bottleneck for most technologists.